cliffordsepato/clickstream_generator/ReadMe.md

-# Generating Clickstream events data using Python
+# Generate E-Commerce Clickstream Data Using Python

 ### Use Case
 You're a data engineer, responsible for designing, building, and maintaining the data infrastructure that supports your organization’s data-driven initiatives.